imathis/design-enthusiast/source/_posts/2009-11-19-fancy-buttons-are-here.markdown

 I'd like to point out, if you prefer using methods like sliding doors, **you can use fancy buttons to generate source images**.
 Just fill a button with no-break spaces '&amp;nbsp;' to render an empty button.
 Take a screenshot and cut it up to use as a background image.

+##### If You Liked This
+I'm starting a screencast series about how to use SASS and Compass to be an efficient and incredible web designer.
+[Subscribe for updates.](feed://feeds.feedburner.com/designenthusiast)